geolta/FreeCAD-Ribbon/README.md

 ## Settings

-Since this addon is more like a draft, there is no preferences page, all settings can be accessed via  `RibbonStructure.json`, there is determined
+Since this addon is more like a draft, there is no preferences page, all settings can be accessed via  `RibbonStructure.json`, you can find the file in the folder of this addon.
+The file determines
 - which toolbars are ignored and not displayed (`ignoredToolbars`)
 - which toolbars will always display icons only, regardless of the `showText` variable (see below) (`iconOnlyToolbars`)
 - which commands are displayed in the tab bar (`quickAccessCommands`)